 The list above represents the regular University charges.
 These charges are subject to change without prior notice.
 Changes in programs and in the academic calendar do not entitle students to any credits against established fees.
 Students who are not covered under their family's medical insurance can purchase a Princeton health plan for an additional charge of $1,900.

-The budget that is used to calculate financial aid awards includes an allowance of $3,500 for other costs that a student will incur during the year.
-These expenses typically include books, laundry, clothing, recreation, incidentals, dues, and social fees.
-Freshmen and sophomores are charged a residential college fee of $715, which will appear on the University bill.
+The budget that is used to calculate financial aid awards includes an allowance of $3,550 for other costs that a student will incur during the year.
+These expenses typically include books, laundry, clothing, recreation, incidentals, dues, and activity fees.
+Freshmen and sophomores are charged a residential college fee of $775, which will appear on the University bill.

 Application.
 Information about the admission application fee and available waivers can be found at Applying for Admission + Aid.

 Change of Course.
-No charge for changes during the first two weeks of classes.
-A fee determined by the Office of the Registrar is assessed beginning in the third week of classes.
+No charge for course changes during the first two weeks of classes.
+A fee of $45 is assessed for each course change beginning in the third week of classes.

 Transcript and Certifications.
-A one-time document fee of $75 will be assessed in the freshman year.
-This fee will cover all subsequent requests for standard delivery of academic transcripts and enrollment certifications.
+A one-time document fee of $75 is assessed in the freshman year.
+This fee will cover all subsequent requests for standard delivery of academic transcripts and enrollment verifications.

 Student Car Parking.
 Juniors and seniors may purchase a University parking permit.
 For information about parking fees, check with the University's office of Transportation & Parking Services.
 Freshmen and sophomores are not permitted to have cars on campus.